Lifespan: Annual to short-lived perennial. Usually grown as annual.

 Bloom: Winter into spring.
 The blooming period for a group may last up to four months.

 Fruit: A long, narrow, grooved seed pod.

 Stems: No thorns.

-Roots: Does not transplant once seed has sprouted, unless grown
+Roots: It does not transplant once the seed has sprouted, unless it is grown in a

 Toxic / Danger: Mildly poisonous if ingested.